U.S. airlines are not only on time, but passengers and their bags are more likely to be reunited at their final destinations.

 If the last six months of this year are anything like the first, the airline industry will end 2012 with its best numbers since 1991.
 Wondering about the worst?
 Just 73 percent of flights were on time in 2000; nearly eight bags per 1,000 passengers were late, lost or damaged in 1989.

-Also, airlines are flying newer planes, which should mean fewer mechanical issues at the gate.
+Also, airlines are flying newer planes, which should mean fewer mechanical issues.
 And airlines have added incentives and penalties to ground handling contracts for timely and not-so-timely deliveries of fuel and catering.

-Finally, everyone's in the habit of being aware of delays.
+Finally, everyone’s in the habit of being aware of delays.
 New federal regulations require airlines to post on-time performance for their flights right on their web sites for all to see.
-The past public outcry over passengers trapped on airplanes for 10 hours now means airlines can be fined as much as $27,500 per passenger, if a plane sits on a tarmac for more than three hours.
+Airlines can be fined as much as $27,500 per passenger, if a plane sits on a tarmac for more than three hours.

 In the negative column, padded flight times may be skewering these statistics in favor of the airlines.
 Has the distance between Atlanta and New York somehow changed?
 We didn’t think so either.
 But Delta gives its flights an added 16 minutes to get there during peak times.

-Also, the recession means fewer people are flying … and the recession also means those that are sit elbow-to-elbow as airlines have cut capacity.
+Also, the recession means fewer flyers packed into fewer planes.
 Finally, with fees for checked bags routine, more people are likely to put their bags in the overhead.
-So that leaves us with not only fewer planes in the system, but also fewer bags.
+So that leaves us with not only fewer planes in the system, but also fewer checked bags.

 But technology tracks those bags better.
 American Airlines, for example, supplies its ramp workers with some 2,000 handheld scanners to scan each bag as it’s loaded.
 If the bag belongs on another flight, the scanner vibrates and flashes a warning.
 The airline says the rate of bags loaded onto wrong flights has dropped more than a quarter as a result.

-What’s more, the new system provides much better directions throughout a shift to ground support workers driving baggage carts.
-In the case of a gate change or flight delay, drivers get real-time changes electronically rather than just a piece of paper of scheduled stops printed out at the beginning of a shift.
+The new system also provides better directions to workers driving baggage carts.
+In the case of a gate change or flight delay, drivers get real-time notifications electronically.

 Bag transfers, however, are always the main reason for baggage snafus.
 Southwest Airlines, for example, has now started taking transfer baggage to connecting flights at its larger airports right as the unloading process takes place.
 The airline used to wait for all bags to be removed before taking care of the transfers.